fleetdm/fleet/handbook/community.md

 If the link lives outside `/docs`, head to the file's location on GitHub (in this case, [https://github.com/fleetdm/fleet/blob/main/tools/app/prometheus.yml)](https://github.com/fleetdm/fleet/blob/main/tools/app/prometheus.yml)), and press "y" to transform the URL into its canonical form ([https://github.com/fleetdm/fleet/blob/194ad5963b0d55bdf976aa93f3de6cabd590c97a/tools/app/prometheus.yml](https://github.com/fleetdm/fleet/blob/194ad5963b0d55bdf976aa93f3de6cabd590c97a/tools/app/prometheus.yml)).
 Replace the relative link with this link in the markdown file.

 > Note that the instructions above also apply to adding links in the Fleet handbook.

+### Ordering a page in the Fleet docs
+The order we display documentation pages on fleetdm.com is determined by `pageOrderInSection` meta tags.
+These pages are sorted in their respective section by the `pageOrderInSection` value in **ascending** order.
+Every markdown file (except readme and faq pages) in the `docs/` folder must have a meta tag with a positive pageOrderInSection value.

+We leave large gaps between values to make future changes easier.
+For example, the first page in the "Using Fleet" section of the docs has a `pageOrderInSection` value of 100, and the next page has a value of 200.
+The large difference between values allows us to add, remove and reorder pages without the need for changing the value of multiple pages at a time.

+When adding or reordering a page, try to leave as much room between values as possible.
+If you were adding a new page that would go between the two pages from the example above, you would add `<meta name="pageOrderInSection" value="150">` to the page.

 ### Adding an image to the Fleet docs
 Try to keep images in the docs at a minimum.
 Images can be a quick way to help a user understand a concept or direct them towards a specific UI element, but too many can make the documentation feel cluttered and more difficult to maintain.